obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

 Sifty Dingo Filtering
 ---------------------

-This command supports filtering using the _`Sifty Dingo Filtering Language`.
+This command supports filtering using the :ref:`Sifty Dingo Filtering Language`.
 Sieve predicates can be specified inline using the ``--filter`` option or loaded from a file using the ``--filter-file`` option.

-It's important to note that sifty dingo filtering only happens after any conventional filtering has been applied.
+It's important to note that sifty dingo filtering only happens after any conventional filtering has been applied, and thus only those builds which have passed the conventional filters will be fed into the sifter.